 Does Food Dominate Your Life?

-It’s easy to say that now that I’m out of the eating disorder, but I recognized how difficult (and seemingly unattainable) it is when you are in the grips of an ED.
-It is my hope that if you are struggling, you can get to this amazing place of balance and flexibility.
-From someone who thought she never would, I’m happy to say that I have, and you can too.
+It’s easy to say all of this now that I’m out of the eating disorder.
+I do recognized how difficult (and seemingly unattainable) it feels when you are in the grips of an ED.
+It is my hope that if you are struggling, you can get to this place of balance and flexibility.
+For me, getting there required meeting with an eating disorder registered dietitian.